Behavior Technology | Eating Disorders and Obesity

 About this Lab

-With the dawn of new e-health technologies and population health research models to reach populations who don’t have access to or who are unable to participate in clinical programs and/or specialized health care, the Behavior Technology Lab’s work over the years has been focused on developing and testing community-based programs and technology based health tools in order to disseminate prevention and treatment efforts to large populations.
+With the dawn of new e-health technologies and population health research models to reach populations who don’t have access to or who are unable to participate in clinical programs and/or specialized health care, the Behavior Technology Lab’s work over the years has been focused on developing and testing community-based programs and technology-based health tools in order to disseminate prevention and treatment efforts to large populations.

 Highlighted work includes:

-Military Health, Readiness, Performance, & Resilience.
+Military Health, Readiness, Performance, & Resilience

-Athlete Health, Performance, & Resilience.
+Athlete Health, Performance, & Resilience

-Children’s Health & Well-Being.
+Children’s Health & Well-Being

-Diabetes Model Clinic.
+Diabetes Model Clinic

 In Louisiana, we aren’t obese; we have obesity.
 Obesity is a disease and in fact, we are one of the states that suffers from the highest rates of the disease.
 As a result, we also suffer from some of the highest rates of type 2 diabetes.
 Over the past 35 years, Pennington Biomedical has served as a global leader in obesity and diabetes prevention and treatment and has participated in all of the landmark trials targeting these diseases.
 It is this science that we aim to translate into practical applications and help the citizens of Louisiana.
 For the first time, Pennington Biomedical Research Center has expanded its mission beyond science to clinical treatment and has opened its doors to the community to treat obesity and reverse type 2 diabetes.
 This treatment mission is based on the last three decades of research, translating the best science into a community practice model.
-Pennington has launched a weight-centric type 2 diabetes program for our Louisiana Medicaid recipients, working in collaboration with patients’ existing primary care physicians to make treatment a success.
-This model clinic is a partnership with the Louisiana Department of Health, and is the first of its kind in offering a comprehensive program combining evidence-based medical management, intensive behavioral intervention, and novel technology to reverse the negative effects of diabetes that affects so many in our state.
+Pennington Biomedical has launched a weight-centric type 2 diabetes program for our Louisiana Medicaid recipients, working in collaboration with patients’ existing primary care physicians to make treatment a success.
+This model clinic is a partnership with the Louisiana Department of Health and is the first of its kind in offering a comprehensive program combining evidence-based medical management, intensive behavioral intervention, and novel technology to reverse the negative effects of diabetes that affect so many in our state.
 For more information on the Pennington Diabetes Clinic, visit our clinic site: https://www.penningtondiabetesclinic.com/

 For more information, visit our laboratory website: http://labs.pbrc.edu/btl